SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The commands head and tail print the first/last few lines of a file.
 The amount of lines printed by head/tail defaults to 10

+##### pandoc

+Pandoc is a haskell-based powerful converter between text-based formats.
+By default, pandoc acts as a filter.
+Pandoc readers convert documents to an AST.
+Pandoc filters modify the AST.
+Pandoc writers convert its ASTs to a specific format.
+Only features supported by pandoc markdown are guaranteed to survive pandoc conversion

+The behavior of some of the readers and writers can be adjusted by enabling or disabling various extensions. for pandoc extensions, + enables it and - disables it. pandoc-format-specifier ::= <pandoc-format>{(+|-)<pandoc-extensions>}

+-s/--standalone produces valid standalone files such as HTML by adding header & footer material via a specified template.

+By default pandoc creates an output pdf by using latex as an intermediary, you can change this behavior with --pdf-engine.

 ##### generation